 Haydn T. Kissick, PhD

-Dr. Kissick is a Senior Research Associate in Tumor Immunology in the Division of Translational Research at Emory Urology and the Emory Vaccine Center.
-He received his PhD in immunology from the University of Western Australia, and completed his postdoctoral fellowship in prostate cancer immunology at Harvard Medical School.
+Dr. Kissick is an assistant professor in the Division of Translational Research at Emory Urology and the Emory Vaccine Center.
+He received his PhD in immunology from the University of Western Australia and completed his postdoctoral fellowship in prostate cancer immunology at Harvard Medical School.

 Dr. Kissick's research focuses on developing next generation sequencing capable of identifying mutations to be used in personalized vaccine targets for prostate cancer.
 Having used these techniques in mouse models to identify novel vaccine candidates targeting mutations, Dr. Kissick and his colleagues have found that the immune system responds effectively against these mutations.
 They are now evaluating vaccines targeting mutations in prostate cancer patients as personalized immunotherapeutic vaccines.
 He is also interested in characterizing how the immune response to cancer is impaired by inducing exhaustion in tumor-specific CD8 T-cells, and therapies to overcome this.

 View Dr. Kissick's publications in PubMed.